tualatin/tailforwindows/Readme!.txt

 * lot of bug fixes
 * new design for all main controls
 * Group by Category option in FileManager
-* Go forward with search is with F3 possible now
+* Go forward in  search dialog is by key F3 possible now
 * SpinnerControl accept MouseWheel now
 * File encoding can change while tailing
 * new Scrollbar design
 * improve Drag'n'Drop behaviour
-* change internal structur
+* change internal structure
 * bug fix auto update
 * change some icons
+* Tail4Windows log files older than 5 days will automatically delete, if you don't want it, please edit the config file and set property 'DeleteLogFiles' to 'False'
 * new log4net is logging system now
 * new tooltip design
 * bug fix Uptime